-Professor Kosmopoulou’s current research interests are in auctions, strategic pricing and firm behavior.
-Her recent auction work studies empirically the public procurement process, and the impact of secondary markets on auction prices and efficiency through experiments.
+Professor Kosmopoulou’s current research interests are in auctions, strategic pricing, firm behavior and network analysis.
+Her auction work studies the public procurement process, and the impact of secondary markets on auction prices and market efficiency.
 Applications of her work can be found in government procurement auctions, contract renegotiation and “cap-and-trade” mechanisms for CO2 emission permits.
 Her theoretical work investigates the possibility to design and implement mechanisms that promote efficiency.
-At an empirical level, she examines how mechanisms perform and how their structure affects bidder incentives and firm survival.
+At an empirical and experimental level, she examines how mechanisms perform and how their structure affects bidder incentives and firm survival.

 Her recent NSF funded research focuses on: (i) strategic network formation among firms who repeatedly compete or cooperate in contracting jobs; (ii) the impacts of networks on the probability of a small firm winning a bid for contract and, (iii) the effects of networks on survival.
 She has also studied network formation in the world of art using a historic data set of all art auctions that took place in London between 1741 and 1913.

 Her research contributions were highlighted in the NSF Director’s blog in 2016.